lorenwest/mc-device-min/README.md

 Installing
 ----------

-The device must be in configuration mode and broadcasting an SSID.
+The device must be in configuration mode as a WiFi hotspot, broadcasting an SSID.
 If the SSID begins with `homie-` or `microclimates-`, the Microclimates hub will find it without asking the user to view all available SSIDs.

-Once the user confirms their intent to install the device, the `microclimates` section of the `package.json` for this module will be downloaded, validated, and presented to the user.
+Once the user confirms their intent to install the device, the `microclimates` section of the `package.json` for your module will be downloaded, validated, and presented to the user.

-Upon installation, your device will be configured to connect to the secure Microclimates network, the shared MQTT message bus, be controlled by the [node-red](http://nodered.org/) flows, and the external [Climate Control API](https://microclimates.com/api/v1/).
+Upon installation, your device will be configured to connect to the secure Microclimates network, the shared MQTT message bus, and be controlled by [node-red](http://nodered.org/) flows and external [Climate Control API](https://microclimates.com/api/v1/).

 License
 -------